A strong vitamin B Complex - all eight B vitamins

 Suitable for vegetarians.

-Filler: microcrystalline cellulose, vitamin B complex (see box), glazing agent: hydroxypropyl methylcellulose, talc, anti-caking agent: magnesium salts of fatty acids, strengthening agent: silica, color: titanium dioxide, riboflavin.
+Filler: microcrystalline cellulose, vitamin B complex (see box), glazing agent: hydroxypropyl methylcellulose, talc, anti-caking agent: magnesium salts of fatty acids, strengthening agent: silicon dioxide, color: titanium dioxide, riboflavin.

 Dark, dry and at room temperature.
 Keep out of reach of young children.